ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 <meta name="user/config/environment" content="%7B%22modulePre.your.config">
 ```

-This meta tag is required for your ember application to function properly.
+This meta tag is required for your Ember application to function properly.
-If you prefer to have this tag be part of your compiled javascript files
+If you prefer to have this tag be part of your compiled JavaScript files
 instead, you may use the `storeConfigInMeta` flag in `ember-cli-build.js`.

 ```javascript